mlswg/mls-protocol/draft-ietf-mls-protocol.md

                                                             |
                                                             +-- new member
 ~~~
-{: title="Extending the tree to make room for a third member"}
+{: title="Extending the Tree to Make Room for a Third Member"}

 When the right subtree of the tree no longer has any non-blank nodes, it can be
 safely removed.
 The root of the tree and the right subtree are discarded